 • Seek Shade

-Conversely, each condition discussed in this article presents unique challenges, practicing good skin care habits and seeking professional advice when needed can make a drastic difference.
+Limit the root cause that is sun light ans its UV rays.
+Try going outdoors unnecessary during day time.
+If you are seeking an outdoor job, you need to protect your skin from high UV sunlight especially during peak hours.
+All conditions discussed in this article represents its unique characteristics, challenges to deal with those, practicing good skin care habits and seeking professional advice when needed.
 By protecting your skin from irritants and sun exposure, you can prevent these common skin conditions and enjoy a clear skin, and healthier skin color.

 Categorized in: